cern-it-efp/EOSC-Testsuite/docs/run.rst

 --destroy-on-completion <clusters>
     Destroy infrastructure once the test suite completes its run.
 Same arguments as for '--destroy' apply.

+--custom-nodes <value>
+    Set the number of instances that should be deployed for the shared cluster.

 Other commands
 ==================